gj1118/wezterm_helix_theme/Readme.md

 ```

-This key is the theme that you are using in the wezterm.lua config file and in the `themecycler` function.
-The value is the `helix` theme you want to get applied when you switch to the corresponding `wezterm` theme.
+The key in the above map are the themes that you are using in the `themecycler` function.
+Their corresponding values are the `helix` theme you want to get applied when you switch to that `wezterm` theme.

 ## Building